google/fuzzer-test-suite/engine-comparison/tutorial/abTestingTutorial.md

 ```shell
 cat FTS/engine-comparison/tutorial/param/afl-lf.cfg
 ```
-This file defines the parameters of our experiment as follows.
+This file defines the parameters for our experiment as follows.

 - `EXPERIMENT="afl-libfuzzer"` - Names the experiment `afl-libfuzzer`.
 This
   determines the URL at which results will be displayed.